16

 Like the Peloton, this cycle is designed first and foremost for streaming – that’s what that huge, 22″ HD touchscreen console is for.

-NordicTrack uses their streaming service, iFit, for all the instructor-led workouts.
-And iFit can be used with any NordicTrack product, so if you’re already a member, this bike could make sense.
+NordicTrack uses their streaming service, iFit, for all the instructor-led workouts and since iFit can be used with any NordicTrack product, so if you’re already a member, this bike could make sense.

 The S22i has a lot else going for it too besides streaming though.